iAbhishek91/learn-terraform/docs/00-tf-commands.md

 ## IMPORT

-> refresh is executed under the hood
+> refresh is NOT executed under the hood

 ```sh
 # refer 99-challenges/xx-import-ec2 for the steps required